-Health Plan of San Joaquin is a health plan for people who have Medi-Cal in the Health Plan of San Joaquin Service Area.
-See the "Health Plan of San Joaquin Service Area" definition in Chapter 7 ("Important phone numbers and words to know") for a listing of zip codes.
-Health Plan of San Joaquin works with the State of California to help you get the health care you need.
+L.A.
+Care Health Plan is a health plan for people who have Medi-Cal in the L.A.
+Care Health Plan Service Area.
+See the "L.A.
+Care Health Plan Service Area" definition in Chapter 7 ("Important phone numbers and words to know") for a listing of zip codes.
+L.A.
+Care Health Plan works with the State of California to help you get the health care you need.

-Health Plan of San Joaquin is your Medi-Cal managed care plan and Kaiser Permanente is your health care provider through Health Plan of San Joaquin.
+L.A.
+Care Health Plan is your Medi-Cal managed care plan and Kaiser Permanente is your health care provider through L.A.
+Care Health Plan.
 When you choose Kaiser Permanente, you are choosing to get your care through our medical care program.
 You must get most services from Kaiser Permanente providers.
 You may talk with one of the Kaiser Permanente member services representatives to learn more about your health care provider.
 Call us at 1-800-464-4000 (TTY 711).

-If you have questions about Health Plan of San Joaquin, you can call them toll free at 1-888-936-PLAN (7526) (TTY 711), Monday through Friday, 8 a.m. to 6 p.m.
+If you have questions about L.A.
+Care Health Plan, you can call them at 1-888-839-9909, 24 hours a day, 7 days a week.